Alex427427427/obsidian_1/Engineering/Radio Frequency Engineering/Spectrum Analyser.md

 ___
 Related: [[Fourier Transform and Frequency Domain]]
 ___
 A tool to measure the magnitude of an input signal across all frequency spectrums.
 Basically an oscilloscope for the frequency domain.
+Basically, a device that performs Fourier Transforms.